Medication Refill Policy

 1) Please be advised that we do not refill medications over the phone, via fax, or regular email.
 You must have a regularly scheduled visit in order to receive the proper medication refills.
-If you have missed, cancelled, or no-showed for your appointment, we reserve the right to refuse your request.
+If you have MISSED, CANCELED, or NO-SHOWED for your appointment, we reserve the right to refuse your request.

 2) If you lose your prescription, you must have a police report.
 If this is a controlled substance, we will NOT refill those medications.
 We reserve the right to refuse any refill.

 3) If you are on a controlled substance, you can only refill 30 days from the date that you last filled your medication.
 We will not authorize any early refills.
 If you run out of your controlled substance, we will not refill without an appointment.
-All patients on controlled substances are required to be seen on a monthly basis to receive a refill effective October 1, 2020.
+All patients on controlled substances are required to be seen on a monthly basis to receive a refill.